2020 Hazfi Cup final: Tractor

-Tractor, as a Iran Pro League club, started in the Round of 32 against League 2 side Pas Hamedan and won 2–1 with goals from Ashkan Dejagah and Mohammad Reza Azadi at their Haj Babayi Stadium.
-In the next round, they drew Navad Urmia at Takhti Stadium of Urumia and they won 7-6 in a penalty shoot-out after a 1-1 draw in 120 minutes.
-In the quarter-final round they were drawn with Mes Kerman at home and won 4-1 with goals from Mohammad Reza Khanzadeh, Ashkan Dejagah, Mohammad Reza Azadi and Saeid Mehri.
+Tractor, as an Iran Pro League club, started in the Round of 32 against League 2 side Pas Hamedan and won 2–1 with goals from Ashkan Dejagah and Mohammad Reza Azadi at their Haj Babayi Stadium.
+In the next round, they drew Navad Urmia at Takhti Stadium of Urumia and they won 7–6 in a penalty shoot-out after a 1–1 draw in 120 minutes.
+In the quarter-final round they were drawn with Mes Kerman at home and won 4–1 with goals from Mohammad Reza Khanzadeh, Ashkan Dejagah, Mohammad Reza Azadi and Saeid Mehri.
 In the semi-final at Yadegar-e Emam Stadium, Tractor played the first team from Iran Pro League Naft Masjed Soleyman in the cup.
-Tractor reached the final after a 1-0 win with a goal from Saeid Mehri.
+Tractor reached the final after a 1–0 win with a goal from Saeid Mehri.